catman-1234/multi-wallet-block-fill/README.md

    - Verify installation: `yarn --version`

 3. **Funding Wallet**
-   - Minimum 0.5 WMTx balance
+   - Minimum 0.5 WMTx balance on WMC Base Testnet
    - Will be used to fund test wallets
    - Use a dedicated testing wallet, not your main wallet